 “Phantom Limb” was Al-Hadid’s first solo exhibition in the Arab World, and was accompanied by a major monograph publication.

-A major new project by the art collective known as "Slavs and Tatars."
-The exhibition and accompanying book trace the contemporary obsession with self-help to a medieval genre of political science, “mirrors for princes,” shared among Christian and Muslim lands, with Machiavelli’s THE PRINCE being the most famous example.
+This exhibition and accompanying book traced the contemporary obsession with self-help to a medieval genre of political science, “mirrors for princes,” shared among Christian and Muslim lands, with Machiavelli’s THE PRINCE being the most famous example.